 Q. Do you offer internships or any type of paid employment ?

-A. We do not offer internships or any type of paid employment at this time, as we are an ALL volunteer organization.
+A. We do not offer internships or any type of paid employment at this time.

 Q. My family and I are on vacation and passing through Santa Fe.
 May we stop by?